ashutiw2k/CSE570_ProjectData/README.md

 This course was taught by Professor [Shubham Jain](https://www3.cs.stonybrook.edu/~jain/).
 The course website (if online) can be found [here](https://crimson-brick-4f5.notion.site/CSE-570-Wireless-and-Mobile-Networks-Fall-2024-ad7f025689be4ccfb75e98513b1833c8).

 # Data
 The data is contained in the Zip Files.
 Since there is approx 300GB of data (in the compressed format), it has been uploaded to Google Drive.
-You can find the data [here](https://drive.google.com/drive/folders/1fq2zsYxU7wuyFZo_Cs-kfliL1KTGYX_4?usp=sharing)
+You can find the data [here](https://drive.google.com/drive/folders/1fq2zsYxU7wuyFZo_Cs-kfliL1KTGYX_4?usp=sharing).

-(https://drive.google.com/drive/folders/1fq2zsYxU7wuyFZo_Cs-kfliL1KTGYX_4?usp=sharing if the embedded URL does not work) The content is as follows.
+(https://drive.google.com/drive/folders/1fq2zsYxU7wuyFZo_Cs-kfliL1KTGYX_4?usp=sharing if the embedded URL does not work.)
+The content is as follows.
 1. AllRawImage.zip - All the raw image (png) captured for scene0 in the ViFit dataset.
 2. RanAll.zip - The synchronised data from a project that uses the ViFit data (referenced below)